polterguy/sephia-five/README.md

 **Disclaimer** - It is crucial that you setup your web server to only serve Sephia Five over SSL if you allow access to it over the general internet.
 Otherwise, all the security measures we have created for you, are pointless!

 Since Sephia Five is loaded within an SSL context, this means that once you close your browser window, nothing stays cached in your client.
-So even if somebody physically steals your phone, tablet or computer - They will still not have access to your emails, which are safely stored on your server.
+So even if somebody physically steals your phone, tablet, or computer - They will still not have access to your emails, which are safely stored on your server.

 If you can secure your server, Sephia Five can secure your emails, such that the only way an adversary could gain access to your emails, would be to physically break into your office or home, and steal your server.
 Needless to say, but this trait of Sephia Five, significantly reduces your risk when communicating with clients, friends, and partners.